 We propose the support from Airlink as follows:

 - The financial support of 25,000 USD for 2 years of research.
 The support can be transfer yearly.
-That is, the support of the second year will be made based on the review of the of the first year.
+That is, the support of the second year will be made based on the review of the achievement of the first year.

 - At least one engineer will co-operate in terms of system implementation.
 This engineer will enhance our research prototype into workable package for the real system at Airlink.